Masks and Face Coverings

 - Wash your hands again!

-If you choose to wear a face covering when you go out, don’t let it give you a false sense of security!
-You still need to stay home as much as possible.
-And if you do have to go out, follow physical distancing guidelines and wash your hands often with soap and water.
+Don’t let a face covering give you a false sense of security!
+When out in the community, follow physical distancing guidelines and wash your hands often with soap and water.

 Face coverings and kids